jiawei-zhang-a/Causal-Imputation-Test-Doc/docs/source/index.rst

-Welcome to causal-imputation-test documentation!
+Welcome to RIMO (Randomization Inference with Missing Outcomes)!
 ===================================

-**causal-imputation-test**  is a Python library for test the performance of causal missing data imputation performance
+**RIMO**  is a library for testing the performance of causal missing data imputation performance

 Check out the :doc:`usage` section for further information, including